Tom-Nagy/what-you-need/README.md

 ### Different design

-After considering deadline and features priority, I decided to leave the support section for future features to implement.
+After considering deadline and features priority, I decided to leave the add category and order issue page for future features to implement.
 I once heard that the project is never finished, we just run out of time!
+It is important to note that adding category is available through the url /admin accessing django admin interface.

+As well, I have changed the product management page that consisted in "add a product" page to a store management page where you can admin can access "add a product", "see messages", and "stock alert".
+More details on those in the features.

 [**:back:** *Table of Content*](#Table-of-Content)